Technologicat/mcpyrate/repl.md

 But note that only the macros you explicitly import again will be refreshed in the session.

 Each time after importing macros, the macro functions are automatically imported as regular Python objects.
-Note only the REPL does this; normally, in `mcpy` macros are not imported as run-time objects.
+Note only the REPL does this; normally, in `mcpyrate` macros are not imported as run-time objects.

 The intention is to allow viewing macro docstrings and source code easily in the REPL session, using ``some_macro?``, ``some_macro??``.

 This does not affect using the macros in the intended way, as macros.

 Make sure `c.TerminalInteractiveShell.autocall = 0`.
-Expression macro invocations will not work in the REPL if autocall is enabled, because in `mcpy` macros are functions, and the REPL imports those functions so you can easily view their docstrings.
+Expression macro invocations will not work in the REPL if autocall is enabled, because in `mcpyrate` macros are functions, and the REPL imports those functions so you can easily view their docstrings.

 ### Loading the extension

-To load the extension once, ``%load_ext mcpy.repl.iconsole``.
+To load the extension once, ``%load_ext mcpyrate.repl.iconsole``.

-To autoload it when IPython starts, add the string ``"mcpy.repl.iconsole"`` to the list ``c.InteractiveShellApp.extensions`` in your ``ipython_config.py``.
+To autoload it when IPython starts, add the string ``"mcpyrate.repl.iconsole"`` to the list ``c.InteractiveShellApp.extensions`` in your ``ipython_config.py``.
 To find the config file, ``ipython profile locate``.

-When the extension loads, it imports ``mcpy`` into the REPL session.
+When the extension loads, it imports ``mcpyrate`` into the REPL session.
 You can use this to debug whether it is loaded, if necessary.

 Currently **no startup banner is printed**, because extension loading occurs after IPython has already printed its own banner.
 We cannot manually print a banner, because some tools (notably ``importmagic.el`` for Emacs, included in [Spacemacs](http://spacemacs.org/)) treat the situation as a fatal error in Python interpreter startup if anything is printed (and ``ipython3 --no-banner`` is rather convenient to have as the python-shell, to run IPython in Emacs's inferior-shell mode).